-However, each training module includes PowerPoints used in the video material that can be re-purposed to train additional internal team members.
+However, each channel manager training module includes PowerPoints used in the video material that can be re-purposed to train additional internal team members.
 The templates can also be edited for internal use–but cannot be used to create other material that is re-sold.

 Please remember, all Chanimal University content is copyright.

 Do I get an actual certificate?